DavidAnderson684/WP-Optimize/readme.txt

 *   Removal of all trackbacks and pingbacks
 *   Cleaning up auto draft posts
 *   Removal of transient options
+*   Clear out the Post Trash
+*   Automatic Cleanup of all the integrated options (Also uses retention if enabled)
+*   Ability to keep X number of weeks data when cleaning up (Retention feature)
+*   Removal of all trackbacks and pingbacks
+*   Cleaning up Auto Draft posts
+*   Removal of Transient options
 *   Option to add or remove link on wp admin bar.
 *   Enable/Disable weekly schedules of optimization
 *   Apply native WordPress MySql optimize commands on your database tables without phpMyAdmin or any manual query.